theparticleman/theparticleman.github.io/posts/different-types-of-unit-tests.md

+_This blog post was originally posted on the [Pluralsight Tech Blog](https://www.pluralsight.com/tech-blog/different-types-of-unit-tests/)_

 There are lots of different types of tests.
 There are lots of different types of automated tests.
 In this post we’ll talk about unit tests, specifically a few different types of unit tests and when you might want to use each.
 We’ll be using examples in C# using Nunit.

 ### Example Code